fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

+* Enhance date axis in diagrams.
+* Explore other options than real dates to display data or add interactivity in diagrams to e.g. zoom and pan.

+## Medium Priority

+* Add a bar chart to compare players and games on a basic level (e.g. wins and losses).
 * Make locations and genders useful.

-## Medium Priority

 * Filter out players already selected in the result entry.
 * Undo support if a Score or maybe even a result has been deleted.